Ecoshrooms

 Aesthetics

-We found that mushrooms have a unique and recognizable shape that is visually appealing.
+We found that mushrooms have a unique and recognisable shape that is visually appealing.
 We thought it created a whimsical and playful look that is popular in certain design styles.

 🌳